 Artist in Residence:

-Working in partnership with your school, we will provide an Artist in Residence, based to engage pupils and key staff members in high-quality creative workshops.
+Working in partnership with your school, we will provide an Artist in Residence, who will engage pupils and key staff members in high-quality creative workshops.
 The workshops will be designed to inspire the children and young people, and the artwork created will enhance the School environment and encourage members of the community (parents/carers, extended family, stakeholders) to engage it as a welcoming and uplifting space.

-Impact Arts’ Specialist Therapeutic Arts Group projects are delivered by experienced and qualified arts (Music, Art, and Drama) therapists and art psychotherapists.
-The projects are ideal for vulnerable and disadvantaged children who are experiencing difficulties at home e.g. affected by loss, parent of carer substance misuse, abuse etc. These children may present: low self-esteem, anxiety, aggression, depression, difficulties making transitions and/or engaging with their peer groups both in and out of school.
+Impact Arts’ Specialist Therapeutic Arts Group projects are delivered by experienced and qualified arts therapists and art psychotherapists.
+The projects are ideal for vulnerable and disadvantaged children who are experiencing difficulties at school or home e.g. difficulty with transitions and/or engaging with their peers, communication difficulties, bullying, affected by loss, parent of carer substance misuse, abuse etc.

-Therapeutic Arts Group - Working with a group of 6-8 children of a similar/same age-group for 10-12 weeks, the project would focus on a universal theme, for example, identity, and the children would explore this both as a group and individually through creative processes.
+Therapeutic Arts Group - Over 10-12 weeks, with groups of 6-8 children we explore themes that affect and unite the children – such as identify, care experience or transitions.
+With support and guidance, from our trained practitioners, pupils will explore this theme both as a group and individually through creative processes.
 A crucial element of this work is to make sure this is a fun, positive and supportive experience and not a stigmatised ‘therapy’ group.

-1-1 Support - Aimed at children and young people who experience significant levels of disadvantage/barriers to their personal and educational development, and/or who are identified as being affected by adverse childhood experiences – this can include, but is not limited to those with family members who have drug and alcohol addictions; those affected by family breakdown, parental bereavement, bullying or self-harm; and those affected by mental health issues.
+1-1 Support - This intensive support, delivered by trained and registered art-psychotherapist supports pupils who are experiencing significant levels of disadvantage/barriers to their personal and educational development, and/or who are identified as being affected by adverse childhood experiences.
+This might include family breakdown, movement into care, parental addiction, bereavement and/or mental health issues.
 Our dedicated Art Therapists are able to provide a supportive, safe and therapeutic environment for children dealing with a wide range of issues.

 “Impact Arts has made a very positive impact on the young people’s future outcomes.
 We have been most impressed with the therapist who has provided a first class service.” – Head Teacher